berkeley-stat243/stat243-fall-2022/syllabus.md

   - **You should not ask another student for complete code or solutions, or look at their code/solution.**
   - **You should not share complete code or solutions with another student or on Ed Discussion.**
 - You must provide attribution for ideas obtained elsewhere, including other students.
-  - **If you got a specific idea for how to do part of a problem from a fellow student, you should note that in your solution in the appropriate place** (for specific syntax ideas, note this in a code comment), just as you would cite a book or URL.
+  - **If you got a specific idea for how to do part of a problem from a fellow student (or some other resource), you should note that in your solution in the appropriate place** (for specific syntax ideas, note this in a code comment), just as you would cite a book or URL.
    - **You MUST note on your problem set solution any fellow students who you worked/consulted with.**
    - You do not need to cite any Ed Discussion posts nor any discussions with Chris or James.